axonasif/gearlock-dev-kit/docs/index.md

 There are two kinds of package which you can use.

 * Prebuild Kernel Package
+* Prebuild Mesa Package
 * Custom Core Package

 Note: It doesn't matter what package you use, `prebuild-kernel` package is here to make it easier on making kernel packages quickly.
 There isn't any functional change between `custom-core` & `prebuild-kernel` package.

+Protip: If you want to build a Mesa/Kernel package easily, then the best way is to use the on-device GearLock GDK.
+(Means there is a option to `AutoMake Kernel/Mesa Package from your booted kernel/mesa` in `GearLock >> More >> Dev-Zone` on an android-x86 OS with GearLock installed)

 Setup build environment
 -----------------------